Métis Nation—Saskatchewan: Locals

-Locals are the basic unit of the Métis Nation—Saskatchewan, and they operate at the community level.
+Métis Locals in Saskatchewan are vital community anchors in serving as representatives, advocates, and cultural preservers.
+Métis locals are the basic unit of the Métis Nation—Saskatchewan, they operate at the community level, and have parallels to constituencies in other forms of government.
+Each Métis local serves as an essential community hub and have a multitude of purposes.
+Métis locals are both a voice of the citizens through their elected representative in the Métis Nation—Saskatchewan government and political processes while also being the means through which some programs and services are provided to the community, including facilitating support for various services like education, healthcare, and housing assistance where available.
+As the representative voice of the community, Métis locals advocate on behalf of their members about matters of community interest and addressing local issues.
+In these roles, Métis locals play a pivotal role in preserving and promoting Métis culture through organizing activities and events to transmit Métis culture, values, and language while fostering a sense of identity and community.
+Through these efforts, Métis locals foster connections within their community among individuals and families by providing a platform for social interactions.
+To accomplish these goals and advance shared objectives, Métis locals collaborate with educational institutions, organizations, companies, and government bodies to ensure accurate representation, advocacy for Métis rights, and awareness of Métis history and identity.

 Each local has an elected leadership that may include executive, board of directors, and other structures that a local establishes for their own governance that are consistent with the Constitution of the Métis Nation—Saskatchewan.
 Locals may also incorporate with the appropriate government.
 Locals have the responsibility of preparing communities for self-government, and they may seek the necessary finances and resources for their programs, services, and other objectives that they have established.
 To be an active local, a local must have a minimum of nine members, and they must hold local leadership elections every one to three years.
 A Métis citizen can belong to only one local at a time, and they must ordinarily reside in the area of the local for a minimum of six months before they are allowed to join a local (exceptions can be made for educational or medical purposes, or where there a local does not exist in a community).
 Locals were originally modelled on the labour movement, and were established as collective representative bodies for their members to assert their rights.